Arpan3323/movie-review-service-frontend/README.md

 ## Features

+- Search feature to search for movies
-- View a list of movies
+- Create a list of movies
+- Rate movies in the user's list
 - Watch movie trailers
 - Read reviews for each movie
 - Write a review for a movie